What is Depreciation for Rental Property?

 Example #1

-Let us take the example of the residential property.
+Let us take the example of residential property.
 The cost basis of rental property is $325,000.
-As per the guidelines of the IRS, it is assumed that the residential property would have a useful life of 27.5 years.
-Applying a straight-line depreciation method, help the owner determine the depreciation on the rental property.
+Per the IRS guidelines, it is assumed that the residential property would have a useful life of 27.5 years.
+A straight-line depreciation method, helps the owner determine the depreciation on the rental property.

 Solution: